bkuri/vfab/docs/api/job-lifecycle.md

 # Job Lifecycle and States

-ploTTY uses a sophisticated Finite State Machine (FSM) to manage the complete lifecycle of plotting jobs.
-Understanding the job states and transitions is crucial for integrating with ploTTY and building custom workflows.
+vfab uses a sophisticated Finite State Machine (FSM) to manage the complete lifecycle of plotting jobs.
+Understanding the job states and transitions is crucial for integrating with vfab and building custom workflows.

 ## Job States